GeorgiSurchev/MigrationDeeplink/README.md

 - **Dynamic link handling**

-In Activity "**OnCreate**" we catch the dynamic link Intent then we procces with handling :
+In Activity "**OnCreate**" we catch the dynamic link Intent, then we procces with handling :

 ```
    /**